Skip to main content

 You can define all custom monitor types as code (freshness, volume, custom_numeric, and field_stats).
 Read more about each monitor type.

-Obtaining IDs from the SYNQ UI
+Obtaining IDs from the UI

-When configuring a monitor,monitored_id is the full table, as represented by SYNQ.
-You can locate this ID by navigating to a table in the SYNQ UI (using the catalog or search functionality) and copying the ID from the URL.
+When configuring a monitor, monitored_id is the full table identifier as represented in the platform.
+You can locate this ID by navigating to a table in the UI (using the catalog or search functionality) and copying the ID from the URL.
+In the example below, bq-synq-demo::nyc_taxi::financial_statement will be the ID. title

 Understanding the configurable parameters